-Why and how we process data What data is processed Legal grounds and ads, and your activity on third- party sites and apps that use our services.
-You can review and control activity data stored in your Google Account in My Activity.
-Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
-Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
+Why and how we process data What data is processed Legal grounds

+on third-

+party sites

+and apps

+that use our

+services.
+You

+can review

+and control

+activity data

+stored in

+your Google

+Account in

+My Activity.

+Location

+information,

+such as may

+be

+determined

+by GPS, IP

+address, and

+other data

+from sensors

+on or around

+your device,

+depending in

+part on your

+device and

+account

+settings.

+Information from

+publicly

+accessible

+sources, such as

+information

+that's publicly

+available online

+(like if your name

+appears in a

+local newspaper

+article) or from

+other public SU

+sources.